 With natural gas deregulation, customers have the power to choose the company that supplies natural gas to their homes and businesses.
 There are many benefits to this type of market, including competitive pricing, great customer service, and innovative products.

-Every state that is deregulated requires their retail energy providers be licensed or certified by the state in order to sell natural gas.
+Every state that is deregulated requires their retail energy providers be licensed or certified by the state.
 Your state’s public utility commission website keeps an up to date list of these authorized suppliers.

 Switching to an authorized alternative natural gas provider is easy.
 Read: How to Switch Natural Gas Suppliers >>

 What’s the Difference Between the Gas Utility and the Gas Supplier?

 Natural gas suppliers and utility companies play very different roles in the process of getting gas to customers.

 They are responsible for fulfilling their customer’s natural gas requirements using the infrastructure provided by the gas utility.
-Natural gas suppliers are also responsible for marketing natural gas to customers in the form of the different types of contracts they offer.
+Natural gas suppliers are also responsible for marketing natural gas to customers.
+They offer different types of contracts, such as fixed rate plans.

 The utilities, on the other hand, are responsible for the actual delivery of natural gas to your home or business.

 They own the infrastructure, and they are responsible for maintaining it to ensure reliable and safe delivery to the community.